+2.1.
 Disclosure prior to employment

-- 2.1 All application forms and job adverts will contain a statement that a DBS check will be requested in the event of the individual being offered the position. - 2.2 We encourage all applicants called for interview to provide details of their criminal record at an early stage in the application process.
-We request that this information is sent to the Human Resources department and we guarantee that this information will only be seen by those who need to see it as part of the recruitment process. - 2.3 We ensure that all those in Fareham College who are involved in the recruitment process have been suitably trained to identify and assess the relevance and circumstances of offences.
-We also ensure that they have received appropriate guidance and training in the relevant legislation relating to the employment of exoffenders, e.g. the Rehabilitation of Offenders Act 1974. - 2.4 At interview, or in a separate discussion, the College ensures that an open and measured discussion takes place on the subject of any offences or other matter that might be relevant to the position.
-Failure to reveal information that is directly relevant to the position sought could lead to withdrawal of an offer of employment. - 2.5 Having a criminal record will not necessarily bar you from working with us.
-This will depend on the offence and the relevance of the offence in relation to the position applied for.
-See point 2.11 for further information on the criteria that will be considered. - 2.6 All applicants who are offered a position (including volunteers and casual workers) at the College will be asked to provide a number of documents prior to commencing their role.
+- 2.1.1.
+All application forms and job adverts will contain a statement that a DBS check will be requested in the event of the individual being offered the position. - 2.1.2.
+We require all applicants called for interview to provide details of their criminal record at an early stage in the application process.
+We request that this information is sent to the People and Culture Department and we guarantee that this information will only be seen by those who need to see it as part of the recruitment process. - 2.1.3.
+We ensure that all those in Fareham College who are involved in the recruitment process have been suitably trained to identify and assess the relevance and circumstances of offences.
+We also ensure that they have received appropriate guidance and training in the relevant legislation relating to the employment of ex-offenders, e.g. the Rehabilitation of Offenders Act 1974. - 2.1.4.
+At interview, or in a separate discussion, the College ensures that an open and measured discussion takes place on the subject of any offences or other matter that might be relevant to the position.
+Failure to reveal information that is directly relevant to the position sought could lead to withdrawal of an offer of employment. - 2.1.5.
+Having a criminal record will not necessarily bar an individual from working with the College, this will depend on the offence and the relevance of the offence in relation to the position applied for.
+See point 2.11 for further information on the criteria that will be considered. - 2.1.6.
+All applicants who are offered a position (including volunteers and casual workers) at the College will be asked to provide a number of documents prior to commencing their role.
 In accordance with our safeguarding obligations, successful applicants are asked to complete two specific forms: a Criminal Convictions, Barring & Safeguarding Declaration Form and a Disclosure & Barring Application Form (including the provision of relevant supporting evidence).